 Visit our “How to Apply” section for step-by-step instructions for how to begin your Georgia Piedmont experience.

 While classes are in session, the Office of Admissions at the DeKalb Campus on Indian Creek is open Monday through Thursday from 9:00AM to 7:00PM.
-The Covington Office of Admissions is open Monday through Thursday from 8:00AM to 6:00PM.
+The Newton Campus Office of Admissions is open Monday through Thursday from 9:00AM to 7:00PM.
 During peak enrollment times, the college offers one-stop enrollment events, open houses, and extended hours to accommodate students.
 These additional times will be listed on the Georgia Piedmont homepage.
 Visit Admission for more information.

 In order to be successful in any program, students must have a high school diploma or GED certificate.
 Students who are still in high school or are finalizing their GED testing may attend classes under certain circumstances.
 For more information, please contact the Office of Admission.